sebastianbaltser/neos/README.md

 ## Installation

-`neos` can be installed directly from this GitHub repository using `pip`:
+`neos` can be installed directly from this GitHub repository using `pip`.
+From the Terminal (macOS/Linux) or Command Prompt (Windows), run the following command:

 ```bash
 pip install git+https://github.com/sebastianbaltser/neos
 ```

-Installing will provide the `neos` command group which can be executed from the command line.
+Installing will provide the `neos` command group which can be executed, again, from the Terminal (macOS/Linux) or Command Prompt (Windows).

 ## Usage